 Data compression decreases the size of created backups but affects duration of the backup procedure.
 Veeam Backup & Replication allows you to select one of the following compression levels:

-- None compression level is recommended if you use plan to store backup files and VM replica files on storage devices that support hardware compression and deduplication.
+- None compression level is recommended if you plan to store backup files and VM replica files on storage devices that support hardware compression and deduplication.

 - Dedupe-friendly is an optimized compression level for very low CPU usage.
 You can select this compression level if you want to decrease the load on the backup proxy.